Luisg882/savings-tracker/README.md

 - **Move Money**
   - The user adds funds from their bank account to the main balance
   - Back to profile button to go back to the profile
+  - Successfull message will tell the user if it was successful and link to go back to profile page.

   ![Move money page](/static/images/move-money.png)

 - **Open new pot**
   - Will allow the user to create a new pot
   - User can name the pot
+  - Successfull message will tell the user if it was successful and link to go back to profile page.

   ![open new pot page](/static/images/open-new-pot.png)

 - **Saving pot details**
   - Will show the amount the user have it the pot
   - Have the option to add funds from the main balance to the pod
-  - Close the pot option will direct the user to the close pot pageMain balance before adding funds to a pot
+  - Close the pot option will direct the user to the close pot Main balance before adding funds to a pot

   Main balance before transfering funds to pot